jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 1. The ability for us to define **priors** (initial beliefs) as *any distributions* & update such priors with newer data, using Bayes' Theorem, specifically the concept of *conditional probability* $P(A \mid B)$

-2. We can formulate complex functions (link functions) with defined priors variables to the observable(s) as **posteriors**, to which such observed values modeled as predicted values, *also defined as a distribution.*
+2. We can formulate complex functions (link functions) with defined priors variables to the observable(s) as **posteriors**, to which such observed values modeled as either a factor of predicted values, or predicted values themselves, *are also defined as a distribution.*

 We will demonstrate these implementations in the upcoming sections.